 If you exceed usage, you’ll likely receive an email from your hosting provider to reduce it.
-If you find frequent outage, it’s the best moment to upgrade to any higher plans so you can create a stable hosting environment for your site.
+If you find frequent outage, it’s best to upgrade to a higher plan so you can create a stable hosting environment for your site.

 Why does hosting support matter?

-You never know when you’re going to get int trouble in terms of hosting.
+You never know when you’re going to get into trouble in terms of hosting.

 In fact, just because a web hosting provider has a satisfactory uptime score, doesn’t necessarily mean your site will be 100% secure and up around the clock.
 For example, if you’re on a shared hosting server, your site may have an impact on how other websites hosted on server consumes the resources.

 When you find any issues with your hosting server, you’ll want to contact your hosting provider instantly and get it resolved in no time.
 It can only be done if your hosting provider has a good track record of resolving support requests with no trouble.